Reimagining the Future of Cancer Treatment

 Unlike most other anticancer agents, AA150030 is orally bioavailable, allowing a convenient route of administration.

-An IND is planned in 2022.
+An IND is planned in the first half of 2026.

 AA108600